rubyconfig/config/README.md

 ## Common config file

-Config entries are compiled from
+Config entries are compiled from:

     config/settings.yml
     config/settings/#{environment}.yml
     config/environments/#{environment}.yml

-settings defined in files that are lower in the list override settings higher
+Settings defined in files that are lower in the list override settings higher.

 ### Reloading settings

-You can reload the Settings object at any time by running Settings.reload!
+You can reload the Settings object at any time by running `Settings.reload!`.

 ### Reloading settings and config files

-You can also reload the Settings object from different config files at runtime.
+You can also reload the `Settings` object from different config files at runtime.

 For example, in your tests if you want to test the production settings, you can: